diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

     As one can see, every tutorial table does contain columns `id`, `created_at` (when was the data loaded) and `created_by` (which Job provided the data).
 These fields are defined using common  [[traits|View Traits]] carrying predefined fields.

+    * Let's take a look at the MySQL server running in the quickstart VM:

+            [cloudera@quickstart ~]$ mysql schedoscope_tutorial -u root -pcloudera

+            mysql> select * from demo_schedoscope_example_osm_datamart_shop_profiles limit 10;

+    A MySQL export has been configured with the `ShopProfiles` view.
+As a result, not only has `ShopProfiles` been materialized in hive; after transformation, Schedoscope created an equivalent table in MySQL and exported `ShopProfiles` to that table using a mapreduce job.
+Schedoscope's export module supports simple, parallel export to [JDBC](JDBC Export), [Redis](Redis Export), and [Kafka](Kafka Export).

 ## Dealing with change

 One way to deal with change is to explicitly retrigger computation of views: